seanslma/maki/C#/service.md

 # service

 if a service depends on another service, it might fail to start as the other service is not started yet.
-Perhaps need to consider using auto (DELAYED START) or using C# to start it if it is stopped.
+Perhaps need to consider using auto (DELAYED START) or using C# to start it if it stopped.

 ## service
 Right click the 'service.cs' file and add installer.